-Make your feedback have the impact it deserves by the manner and approach you use to deliver feedback.
-Your feedback can make a difference to people if you can avoid a defensive response.
+Make your feedback have the impact it deserves by the manner and approach you use to provide performance feedback.
+Your feedback can make a difference to people if you can avoid provoking a defensive response.

 Time Required: Depends on the situation.